Woodman718/MVALprimer/README.md

 ```
 ## Processing Flowchart

-Below is the flowchart of the Sci-Hub processing steps:
+Below is the flowchart of the processing steps:

 ![SCI_HUB Processing Flowchart](./docs/SCI_HUB_Processing_Flowchart.png)